-Breast is best but for mums who need an infant formula feed, soya-based formulas are a safe and nutritious alternative to cow’s milk-based ones.
+Breast is best but not always possible – fed is best!
+Soya and other plant-based formulas are a safe and nutritious alternative to cow’s milk formulas.

-Breast is best for babies and all mothers should be encouraged to breastfeed.
-Breastmilk is the most perfectly designed food in the world and gives babies the very best start in life.
-Not only does it provide all the nutritional needs for very young infants, it also helps establish emotional bonds.
+There’s no doubt that breast is best for babies and all mothers should be encouraged to breastfeed.
+Breastmilk is the most perfect food for a baby and gives them the very best start in life.
+Not only does it provide all the nutritional needs for very young infants, it also helps to support the immune system and establish emotional bonds.
 The World Health Organisation recommends that most women should exclusively breastfeed their babies for the first six months of life.
-However, for various good reasons, bottle feeding may in some cases prove to be necessary.
+However, for various reasons beyond our control, bottle-feeding may be necessary to ensure your baby is well-fed.

 The Safety of Soya-Based Infant Formulas

 Millions of infants worldwide have safely been fed soya-based infant formulas over the last 60 years (Vandenplas et al., 2021).
 However, sensationalist articles in the media falsely claiming that soya and soya-based formula may affect hormone levels and childhood development have caused unnecessary concern to some parents.

 The debate has centred around compounds in soya called isoflavones or phytoestrogens.
 These compounds behave a little like oestrogen, the female hormone, but are in fact very weak – between 1,000 and 10,000 times weaker than oestrogen.
 In other words, to have the same effect as one molecule of oestrogen, you’d have to have 1,000-10,000 molecules of isoflavones.